 • Promote research projects

-• Share personal experience of taking part in research and reassure potential participants that may have concerns
+• Share personal experience of taking part in research and reassure potential participants who may have concerns

 • Speak to staff about the importance of offering research to patients